 Guidelines for Using EMS

 - To ensure the space is available for your event , place your request as early as possible.
 Requests for space with less than a 48 hour notice risks the possibility of not being approved.
+An event is not considered approved until the requestor receives an official approval from the EMS system.

 - All non-academic (non-classroom) designated spaces are approved for use on a first-come, first-served basis.